precice/tutorials/two-scale-composite-laminate/README.md

 Due to restrictions in the way ABAQUS creates folder and starts the simulation, some paths are hard coded in this example.
 The exchange directory in [precice-config.xml](precice-config.xml) and the directory paths in [micro-ruc-abaqus/ruc_abaqus_restart.py](micro-ruc-abaqus/ruc_abaqus_restart.py) are currently set manually.

+Currently simulations on both the scales are run in serial.
+Running all the micro simulations in serial is extremely slow, which makes the total run time of this case several days.
+The main idea of this tutorial is to show how ABAQUS can be coupled via preCICE in a mutliscale setting.

 ## Post-processing

 Both the meso and micro scale simulations produce output files which can be viewed in ABAQUS.
 The axial displacement on the meso scale looks like